elebail202/Markdown/Workshop_Cartilage_Imaging.md

 Mokkula has a dedicated segmentation for knees.
 Aedes is used for little segmentations when you want to focus on a little region (pixel by pixel).
 When you want to segmentate the whole knee, too long and complicated.

+## Problems with Mokkula

+- It was difficult to identify the files because their names were different depending on the client.
+Had to work on the file structure.

+- Creating the userinterface with Matlab was one of the most painful task

+- Difficulties with fixing T1 mapping which is inverted.

+- Necessity of having an undo button on the interface !!

+- Difficulties on separate the different areas, surfaces between the regions.
+(But not a problem of Mokkula right ?)

+- Correct the motion of the images.
+(Didn't understand if this functionality is well working or not)